openbmc/docs/designs/fail-boot-on-hw-error.md

   - The chassis/host instance pair will not be allowed to power on until the log that caused the halt is resolved or deleted
       - A BMC reset will clear this power on prevention
+- Ensure the mechanism used to halt firmware on inventory callouts can also be utilized by phosphor-logging extensions to halt firmware for other causes
+  - These causes will be defined within the extensions documentation
 - Quiesce the associated host during this failure

 **Special Note:** Initially the associated host and chassis will be hard coded to